About us

 2

-The essay is 18 pages and can be found here
+The essay is 18 pages long and can be read as a PDF here.

 * * *

 Stockholm Philosophy Study group is a group for thoughtful discussion on philosophical topics.
-Everyone is welcome regardless of previous philosophical experience, but we strongly encourage you to read the text ahead of time as the conversation will revolve around it.
+Everyone is welcome regardless of previous philosophical experience, but we would like everyone you to read the text ahead of time as the conversation will revolve around it.
 This is a space were we learn from and listen to each other, our focus is on deliberation, not debate.
 If we are a large group, remember to leave room for everybody's voices to be heard.
 We read all sorts of philosophical texts, some are easier and some are difficult.
 If you don't understand everything, don't worry, we will make sense of it together.
+Our meetups are at a public café, so if you participate, please buy something from the café to support them.

 Please note that this is a cross-post for an event being arranged via the Discord server.
-While you're free to sign up here, bear in mind that discussion between meetups happens on Discord, and this group may be unmonitored.
+Discussion between meetups happens on Discord, and this group may be unmonitored.
 If you join the server you also get to vote on our coming readings, so please consider joining.

 Past events